 Purpose: This form illustrates the differences among statewide and regional frequencies of landfalling and by-passing Florida hurricanes for historical and modeled hurricanes.
 The historical events are derived from the Base Hurricane Storm Set with possible adjustments by the modeling organization as specified in Standard M-1, Base Hurricane Storm Set.

-Provide a table of annual occurrence rates for landfall from the dataset defined by marine exposure that the model generates by hurricane category (defined by maximum windspeed at landfall in the Saffir-Simpson scale) for the entire state of Florida and additional regions as defined in Figure 3.
+Provide a table of annual occurrence rates for landfall from the dataset defined by marine exposure that the hurricane model generates by hurricane category (defined by maximum windspeed at landfall in the Saffir-Simpson Hurricane Wind Scale) for the entire state of Florida and additional regions as defined in Figure 3.
 List the annual occurrence rate per hurricane category.
-Annual occurrence rates shall be rounded to two decimal places.
+Annual occurrence rates shall be rounded to four decimal places in the printed form.

 The historical frequencies below have been derived from the Base Hurricane Storm Set as defined in Standard M-1, Base Hurricane Storm Set.
 If the modeling organization Base Hurricane Storm Set differs from that defined in Standard M-1 (for example, using a different historical period), the historical rates in the table shall be edited to reflect this difference (see below).
+Hurricane intensity for by-passing hurricanes is the intensity at maximum windspeed, not the windspeed on Florida.

 Question from RMS: